carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 #### U: UCD and around

-University College Dublin (UCD) is our venue host.

-UCD statement: "Founded one hundred and sixty years ago, University College Dublin has continued to make a unique and substantial contribution to the creation of modern Ireland."
+University College Dublin (UCD) is our venue host, where we have been provided with an excellent facility to hold our inaugural CarpentryCon.
+"Founded one hundred and sixty years ago, University College Dublin has continued to make a unique and substantial contribution to the creation of modern Ireland. (-UCD Statement)".

+We are thankful to our conference host, constanat support by the venue manager and several volunteers for helping us with everything we needed while not being on site.

+See *O'Brien Centre* to check out the conference venue at UCD.
+See our [Accessibility Page](https://github.com/carpentries/carpentrycon/blob/master/venue.md) for more imformation on what you can do while at UCD.

 Learn more about the university [here](http://www.ucd.ie/about-ucd/).
 UCD has its own [A-Z directory](https://www.ucd.ie/a-z/) to get specific information.